-3 For purposes of determining petroleum brownfield grant eligibility, "reasonable steps with regard to contamination at the site" includes, as appropriate: stopping continuing releases, preventing threatened future releases, and preventing or limiting human, environmental, or natural resource exposure to earlier petroleum or petroleum product releases.
-Reasonable steps are discussed in more detail on pages 9-12 of determine whether that party is viable.
+4 For purposes of determining petroleum brownfield grant eligibility, "reasonable steps with regard to contamination at the site" includes, as appropriate: stopping continuing releases, preventing threatened future releases, and preventing or limiting human, environmental, or natural resource exposure to earlier petroleum or petroleum product releases.
+Reasonable steps are discussed in more detail on pages 9-12 of EPA's March 6, 2003, "Common Elements" guidance.

+If no responsible party is identified above, then the petroleum-contaminated site may be eligible for funding.
+If a responsible party is identified above, EPA or the state must next determine whether that party is viable.
 If any such party is determined to be viable, then the petroleum-contaminated site is not eligible for funding.